 I go for that swim and book in my next Surge session.
 Ideally I am going once a week to maximise the benefits.
 I mean, it’s only 20 minutes right so there are no excuses.
 Holly said I will notice results after about 6 sessions.

-What about the right nutrition for EMS training?
+What about the right nutrition for EMS training with Surge Fitness?

 Hydration is key, good carbs (oats, quinoa etc) and foods high in potassium, magnesium and calcium will help my body recover quicker/repair your muscles more efficiently.
 Apparently, the magic of EMS happens during the recovery times, so what I eat in between the sessions could make all the difference to the results.